 Courses of Study

 Exchange students at RWTH are generally permitted to take courses from various subjects and different faculties.
+They should however choose at least 50% of their courses from their major.
 Undergraduate exchange students might also choose courses from Master degrees subject to their profile (year and field of study).
 Therefore the list of Master courses should be also taken into consideration.